Aliases for UGCG Gene

 This gene encodes an enzyme that catalyzes the first glycosylation step in the biosynthesis of glycosphingolipids, which are membrane components containing lipid and sugar moieties.
 The product of this reaction is glucosylceramide, which is the core structure of many glycosphingolipids. [provided by RefSeq, Dec 2014]

 GeneCards Summary for UGCG Gene

 UGCG (UDP-Glucose Ceramide Glucosyltransferase) is a Protein Coding gene.
 Diseases associated with UGCG include Gaucher Disease, Type I and Sandhoff Disease.
-Among its related pathways are IL2 signaling events mediated by PI3K and Sphingolipid metabolism.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
 Gene Ontology (GO) annotations related to this gene include ceramide glucosyltransferase activity.

 UniProtKB/Swiss-Prot Summary for UGCG Gene